Republicans saw Colin Powell as their presidential savior in 1996. He couldn’t see himself that way.

 But he may find comfort in the 13 “Colin Powell’s Rules” listed at the back of “My American Journey.”
 Rule No. 1: “It ain’t as bad as you think.
 It will look better in the morning.”

-As Bennett felt after his 1994 meeting with Powell, “He’s a guy distinctly unmoved, unperturbed by the fact that millions of people are saying, `Run Colin, run.'
+As Bennett felt after his 1994 meeting with Powell, “He’s a guy distinctly unmoved, unperturbed by the fact that millions of people are saying, ‘Run Colin, run.’
 He’s a guy in supreme possession of his soul.”